Comprehensive Eye Examination

 Red, pink & itchy eyes

-A therapeutically-endorsed optometrist, as a primary-level health care practitioner, is the right person to see first if you have a red eye condition.
+A therapeutically-endorsed optometrist is the right person to consult as your primary-level health care practitioner if you have a red eye condition.
 Optometrists are equipped with instruments to check the surface of your eyes to diagnose the cause of your red eye, which may be a case of conjunctivitis, viral infection, eye allergy, dry eyes, inflammation, or other potentially more serious issues.
-Our optometrist is qualified in ocular therapeutics to prescribe medical treatments for most red eye conditions.
+Our optometrist is qualified in ocular therapeutics to prescribe medical treatments for most red eye conditions in Singapore.

 Sore eyes & eye pain